Gregory4321/cooks_finest/README.md

 - [Coolors](https://coolors.co/) - used to find and compare colours that complimented one another, retrieve names of colours, and showcase the colours on the README.md file as an image.

-- [Canva](https://www.canva.com/) - used to design and create the logo and favicon logo.
+- [Canva](https://www.canva.com/) - used to design and create the favicon logo, and resize the product images too be all the same size.

 - [Picresize](https://picresize.com/) - used to resize and crop images for better implementation, such as 25% or 50% smaller.